 Synthetic data for a clean digital future

 It’s often said that 'data is the new oil', and not without reason: our digital world is powered by data.
 All algorithms that allow or enhance internet interactions need data – just as our physical world often needs fuel.
 Digital ‘fuel’ comes in different forms, and tabular data is the most common and valuable.
 You can place tabular data in a table.
 Examples include your social ‘likes’, your credit card purchase history or even your entire medical history.
-Such tabular data can be very detailed, which is why it is extremely valuable, but that detail is also a problem: the more detailed tabular data becomes, the more users’ privacy is threatened.
-Together with experienced co-founders Iman Alipour and Edwin Kooistra and supported by Delft Enterprise, Lydia started BlueGen.ai to do something about that, working on synthetic data.
+Such tabular data can be very detailed, which is why it is extremely valuable.
+But a high level of detail is obviously also a problem: user privacy is threatened.
+Together with experienced co-founders Iman Alipour and Edwin Kooistra and supported by Delft Enterprise, Lydia Chen started BlueGen.ai to do something about that: they are developing synthetic data.
 And just like synthetic oil, synthetic data should make the world a lot cleaner.

 Three birds with one stone

 Chen likes to start a conversation about her research with a sobering reality check: “Big Data, in most cases, is nothing more than a buzzword.
 Most datasets are incredibly small, and although they’re potentially valuable, they are also hard to work with.
 Most of the time, no one knows what to do with the data.
 In fact, that can even be true when datasets are large enough.”
 Chen is concerned with the few exceptions: organisations that collect gigantic datasets and do not make them public or share them.
 The private data collected by social media on a large scale is an example, used to sell targeted advertising space.
 “Because I know very well what the power of good datasets and algorithms can be, I am quite wary of this data hunger.
 I try to avoid handing over my personal data as much as possible, although it's quite difficult sometimes.”